MangoTheCat/Modelling-Airbnb-Prices/README.md

     Number of Zipcodes: 1072

-Now, I only have 1072 different zipcodes, which is much better than before.
-Let's have a look at the `data` dataframe to be sure that the zipcodes have the correct form.
+Now, I only have 1072 different postcodes, which is much better than before.
+Let's have a look at the `data` dataframe to be sure that the postcodes have the correct form.

 ```python
 data.head()
 ```

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">